Valid and invalid positions in GpsGate

 Invalid positions and Event Rules

 Invalid positions are not being ignored by Event Rules.
-Event Rules will evaluate the message if the device sending method is set in order.
+Event Rules will evaluate the message if the tracker-sending method is set in order.
 Read more here.

 Invalid positions and Reporting

-Invalid positions are considered in reports in general, however, information in reports that requires a valid position to be correct will ignore them.
+Invalid positions are considered in reports in general, however, information in reports that requires a valid position to be correct will be ignored.

 (e.g: if distance is calculated using GPS positions, the invalid position will not be part of that calculation).